-Striving for excellence and efficiency, and promoting accountability and transparency, are values that our society today upholds.
-Notwithstanding the availability of established systems and channels in the school for public inquiry, consultation and communication, some people would still lodge complaints with the school for one reason or another.
-The school should handle complaints positively, with patience and understanding, and provide prompt responses within an appropriate time frame.
-In fact, constructive criticisms and reasonable complaints should be valued as they may help the school improve.
-In addition to adopting an open attitude to diverging views, the school should also review its existing policies, procedures and measures for the continuous improvement of its administration. misunderstanding or insufficient communication be identified as the actual cause of any complaints, the school should undertake to explain to the complainant(s) fully and sincerely to remove its doubts.
-We understand that sometimes the school may find its manpower greatly sapped or their service adversely affected as a result of its efforts and time devoted to the handling of unreasonable behaviour of certain complainant(s).
-To ensure that school operation would not be affected, it is necessary to develop appropriate policies and measures to deal with such kind of unreasonable behaviour.
+Striving for excellence and efficiency, and promoting accountability and 2. transparency, are values that our society today upholds.
+Notwithstanding the availability of established systems and channels in schools for public enquiry, consultation and communication, some people would still lodge complaints with schools for one reason or another.
+Schools should handle complaints positively, with patience and understanding, and provide prompt responses within an appropriate time In fact, constructive criticisms and reasonable complaints should be valued as they may help schools improve.
+In addition to adopting an open attitude to diverging views, schools should also review their existing policies, procedures and measures for the continuous improvement of their administration.
+Should misunderstanding or insufficient communication be identified as the actual cause of any complaints, schools should undertake to explain to the complainant(s) fully and sincerely to remove their The Education Bureau (EDB) understands that sometimes schools may find their manpower greatly sapped or their service adversely affected as a result of their efforts and time devoted to the handling of unreasonable behaviour of certain complainant(s).
+To ensure that school operation would not be affected, the EDB recommends schools to develop appropriate policies and measures to deal with such kind of unreasonable behaviour.

-Formulating a School-based Mechanism
+Formulating a School-based Complaint Handling Mechanism

-In order to handle complaints more speedily and effectively, and to respond to the reasonable demands from complainants, the school should establish or enhance the school-based mechanism and procedures according to its own situations and needs.
+3. In order to handle complaints more speedily and effectively, and to respond to the reasonable demands from complainants, schools should establish or enhance their school-based mechanism and procedures according to their own situations and needs.

-A sound school-based complaint handling mechanism can help the school get to the root of the issues and take appropriate follow-up actions, such as introducing new measures or improving the existing policies and practices to prevent similar problems from recurring.
-The school should adequately communicate with its stakeholders to ensure that the relevant mechanism and procedures are transparent and acceptable for effective implementation.
+A sound School-based Complaint Handling Mechanism (School-based Mechanism) can help schools get to the root of the issues and take appropriate follow-up actions, such as introducing new measures or improving the existing policies and practices to prevent similar problems from recurring.
+Schools should adequately communicate with their stakeholders to ensure that the relevant mechanism and procedures are transparent and acceptable for effective implementation.